nathanleclaire/blog/source/_posts/2013-12-07-dont-fear-directives-in-angular-dot-js.markdown

 # Why is it useful?

-So other than providing a convenient way to make little repeatable bits of HTML that have their own names, why is this useful?
+So, other than providing a convenient way to make little repeatable bits of HTML that have their own names, why is this useful?

 Well, by default every directive has its own [isolate scope](http://www.thinkster.io/pick/KnxWvHUW64/angularjs-understanding-isolate-scope).
 What this means is, it can have its own little properties that it sets on its own unique `$scope` that won't mess around with any of the other properties that you are setting in the rest of your app.
 Especially if you are going to use the component in multiple places, or have it in a `ng-repeat`, this is incredibly useful.
 It allows you to break things down into much more modular components than using some giant `BigBallOfMudController` (or several `BigBallOfMudController`s) to control the state of your app (which is usually the essence of what ends up happening in the "traditional jQuery" mess described above).
 Instead, each directive is responsible for its own data and it works on it in isolation from the other directives.
 In Angular this antipattern would look something like having a big array of objects in a central Controller, and updating individual properties of those objects in that controller instead of having a directive to modularize that kind of operation.